 - For beginners, the most important question is which syllable to accent.
-In Latin there are only two choices, the penult (next to last) syllable, or the antepenult (second to last) syllable.
+In Latin there are only two choices, the penult (second to last) syllable, or the antepenult (third to last) syllable.
 In First Form, you accent the next-to-last syllable unless the second-to-last is marked.
 Simple!

 Pronunciation tips are included in the Memoria Press Forms Series.

 Originally published in The Classical Teacher Spring 2013 edition.